 A noise & vibration impact assessment has been carried out for the proposed development of Santa Sophia Catholic College at Box Hill North.
-This report forms part of the documentation package submitted to the Department of Planning as part of the State Significant Development Application, being the current stage the Response to Submissions.
+This report forms part of the documentation package to be submitted to the Department of Planning as part of the State Significant Development Application.